 The Marketing of Associations and OrganizationsBy Tom Dougherty

-Although the directors of membership and marketing of these groups may beg to differ.
-The reality is that groups like these historically have left the ideas of competition and more to the point, taking share, up to the business world.
+Although the directors of membership and marketing of these groups may beg to differ, the reality is different.
+Groups and trade associations like these historically have ignored the ideas of competition.
+And, more to the point, taking share up to the business world.

 Choices and More Choices

-And, in order for folks to be members of civic organizations and associations, they more than likely need to devote some amount time to them.
-Even if you have to do no more than reading their publications.
+And, for folks to be members of civic organizations and associations, they need to devote some amount of time to them even if you must do no more than reading their publications.

 Membership in many civic organizations, associations, and clubs has been decreasing.
 And, umm…increasing.
 That is a case of the rebranding of professional associations by itself.

 The total number of people joining organizations overall is increasing.
-But, membership numbers for individual organizations is generally on the decline.
+But membership numbers for individual organizations are generally on the decline.
 A rebranding of professional associations is an intelligent consideration.

 Why?
 Is there a fundamental problem when marketing associations?
 Nope.
-There are just a plethora of choices today, which offer a degree of specificity that has never been seen before.
+There are just a plethora of choices today, which offer a degree of specificity unheard of.

 The problem in marketing associations and the rebranding of professional associations is that there are only a finite number of days in a week, a month, or a year.

-In business, if a consumer does not purchase your product THIS time, you still have an opportunity to sell them NEXT time.
+If a consumer does not purchase your product; THIS time, you still have an opportunity to sell them NEXT time.
+Professional Associations are different.

-With marketing associations and marketing organizations, there may or may not be a next time.
-In many cases, once an individual chooses his or her organization, they stay with it for a long period of time, sometimes forever.
+With marketing associations and projects for rebranding of professional associations, there may or may not be the next time.
+In many cases, once individuals choose their organization, they stay with it for an extended period, sometimes forever.

-Given that there is a giant pool to choose from, it is time that associations, clubs, civic organizations, they are in an extremely competitive “marketplace.”
+Given that there is a giant pool to choose from, it is time that associations, clubs, civic organizations, and unions recognize they exist in a highly competitive “marketplace.”

-And, that they must alter their approach to marketing associations and the rebranding of professional associations to attract new members, that is, they must learn to “steal” them from other like groups.
+And that they must alter their approach to marketing associations and the rebranding of professional associations to attract new members.
+That is, they must learn to “steal” them from other like groups.

 If you do not believe this, look no further than political parties.
 Who are constantly looking for new ways to “steal” members from their counterparts.